Presidency of Nicușor Dan: Transition period

-With the president of Romania from 2014 to 2025 having resigned to political pressure on 12 February, the office had since then been held by interim president Ilie Bolojan.
+With Klaus Iohannis, which had been the president of Romania from 2014 to 2025, having resigned to political pressure on 12 February, the office had since then been held by interim president Ilie Bolojan.
 On the day after the election, president-elect Dan met with interim president Bolojan.
 Following the meeting, Dan stated that he sought to form a cabinet of pro-European parties, PSD, PNL, USR, UDMR and national minorities, and indicated Bolojan as his proposal for the position of prime minister, the interim prime minister at the time being Cătălin Predoiu.
 Having previously conceded the election, Simion filed an objection of the results to the CCR on 20 May, alleging mass voter fraud.
 Two days later, the CCR official validated the election during a plenary session with Dan and Bolojan present.
 On 21 May, Dan informally met with the EU parliament president Roberta Metsola.
 On his last day before taking office, Dan visited the Polish capital Warsaw to speak at a campaign event, endorsing Polish presidential candidate Rafał Trzaskowski.
 Trzaskowski's subsequent defeat days later to PiS-endorsed candidate Karol Nawrocki was described as a blow to Dan's attempt to establish pro-EU allies in Eastern Europe.